 Do you sit in front of a fan or air conditioning system?
 That may feel great, but it can also contribute to dryer and less comfortable eyes.

 To give your eyes some temporary relief, keep artificial tears on hand.
-If your eyes still feel dry or uncomfortable, contact Excel Eyecare Professionals.
+If your eyes still feel dry or uncomfortable, contact Eyecare of Palatine.

 If You Love the Sun, Read This